NISP-GmbH/EF-Portal-Container/README.md

 * __I did not find the .env file!__
 The .env file is a hidden file.
 You can see with the command "ls -la", using terminal, or configuring your GUI file explorer to show hidden files.
 You can use any text editor to change the file.

+* __How to EF Portal load SLURM and Munge binaries from the server?__
+Yes.
+Edit the .env and set SLURM_SERVICE_ENABLED=true and then check if you need to change other SLURM variables. **Important:** You need to have same glibc version in the host, or is possible that those binaries can not run correctly inside of the container.

 * __Can I customize the docker-compose.yml file?__
 We do not recommend that unless you really know what you are doing!